In the past, when people have asked me why I became a therapist, it’s been kinda…awkward.

 When you want change, the irony is the slower we unwind your thoughts and feelings, the more bang for your buck you get.

-Therapy is a space to look at how your story has shaped you and how you’d like to reshape it.
-My clients trust me to be real with them, offering insight in a way that supports their healing.
-Together, we focus on noticing what’s happening without judgment, finding steadiness and warmth even when things feel intense, and taking steps forward when the time is right.
-We’ll laugh when we can, using humor as medicine—even in the toughest moments.
+Therapy is a space to explore how your story has shaped you and how you want to reshape it.
+My clients trust me to be genuine and direct, offering insight that supports growth and healing.
+Together, we notice what’s happening without judgment, find steadiness in intense moments, and move forward at a pace that feels right.
+Laughter, when it comes, reminds us that resilience and connection can grow alongside challenge.

 I am a Licensed Marriage and Family Therapist in the states of California (#103816), Maine (#MF 7207), and South Carolina (#TLC 825 MFT).
 I am a Certified Sex Therapist through AASECT, and I am listed as a Kink Aware Professional with NCSF.